ayago/adapter-pattern/README.md

 ## How to play with the project

 1. Build the gradle project using the wrapper included
-2. Run the app using the main class `DomainPatternApplication`
+2. Run the app using the main class `HexagonalApplication`
 3. Send post request to `http://localhost:8080/api/orders` using the following request body